tinytronix/homeautomation/README.md

 gains access to the I2C Bus.
 It then can read AD values and switch Relais in order to keep vital functions alive and prevent damages to house installation.

+## Module Bus
+This is the common interface that every module needs.
+The module bus distributes 3,3V and 5V power supply and the I2C connection.
+Each module needs to implement a module bus input and a module bus output.
+So all DIN rail modules can be coupled and arbitrary extensions are possible.

 ## Analog Module:
 - 16 AD channels
 - signal conditioning for each channel with 16 Rail-2-Rail OP Amps